sergei-gots/Hibernate--n--Spring-Data-JPA--from-beginner-to-guru--main-part/readme/current-lesson-readme.md

 #### Section 18.
-### Lesson 156.
-Assignment 21
+### Assignment 22
-##  Hibernate @Version Optimistic Locking Practice

-### Assignment - Add Optimistic Locking to Orders
+### Assignment - Add Quantity On Hand to Product
-<li> Add Optimistic Locking to Order Header and Order Line
+<li> Alter the Product entity to include a property for Quantity on Hand (quantityOnHand)
+<li> Use Integer for the property
-<li> Create flyway migration script for version property
+<li> Create flyway migration script
-<li> Add Version Property and annotation to entities
-<li> Verify Tests still pass
+<li> Set existing products to have quantity of 10
+<li> Alter Product Entity for new property
+<li> Write test to set quantity, then update the quantity